libssh2/libssh2/docs/SECURITY.md

   the same manner we always announce releases.
 It gets sent to the libssh2 mailing list and the oss-security mailing list.

-- The security web page on the web site should get the new vulnerability mentioned.
+- The security webpage on the web site should get the new vulnerability mentioned.

 # Not security issues